India–United Arab Emirates relations: Security relations

-Defense cooperation between India and UAE has seen growth since 2003 when the chief of staff of the UAE armed forces visited India.
+Defense cooperation between India and the UAE has seen growth since 2003, when the chief of staff of the UAE armed forces visited India.
 The subsequent exchanges resulted in the initiation of the Desert Eagle bilateral exercises involving the Indian Air Force (IAF) and the UAE Air Force (UAE-AF).
 These exercises have contributed to enhancing the security preparedness and coordination between India and the UAE.
 Additionally, the inaugural joint naval exercise, Gulf Star-1, after held in 2018, established a foundation for maritime security cooperation between the two nations.
 The Annual Defense Dialogue has played a crucial role in fostering defense cooperation, with a Joint Defense Cooperation Committee at the Ministry level and Naval Staff Talks at the HQ level overseeing these efforts.
 Notably, a substantial delegation from the UAE Ministry of Defense participated in the Aero India event in Bengaluru in February 2019.
 In December of the same year, India's Vice Chief of Air Staff led a delegation to the 9th Dubai International Air Chiefs’ Conference and Air Show.

-Since 2014, India has worked with UAE on various counter-terrorism issues.
+Since 2014, India has worked with the UAE on various counter-terrorism issues.
 On 4 March 2018, the Indian Coast Guard and Emirati special forces collaborated in a successful operation, requested by Emirati Prime Minister Sheikh Mohammed bin Rashid Al Maktoum, and approved by Indian prime minister Narendra Modi, to intercept a yacht carrying Latifa bint Mohammed Al Maktoum.
 In December 2020, Indian authorities in coordination with UAE had foiled a Pakistani ISI backed-terrorist attack in Delhi.
 The arrested terrorists consisted of 2 Khalistani and 3 Hizbul Mujahideen members.
-The head of the cell was arrested in UAE and deported to India.
+The head of the cell was arrested in the UAE and deported to India.
 Both countries conducted their first military exercise named Desert Cyclone together in Rajasthan on January 4, 2024.

+In January 2026, when UAE President Sheikh Mohamed bin Zayed Al Nahyan was on a state visit to India, the two countries had signed a letter of intent to work towards concluding a framework agreement for a strategic defence partnership.
+In April 2025 the institutional framework of defence dialogue was elevated to the level of Secretaries and Vice Ministers.
+In May 2026, the Agreement on the Framework for the Strategic Defence Partnership between the Emirati Ministry of Defence and the Indian Ministry of Defence was exchanged by Lieutenant General Ibrahim Nasser Al Alawi and Foreign Secretary Vikram Misri.
+Both India and UAE took the initiative to pursue joint manufacturing of weapons including production models like the collaboration between India's ICOMM and the UAE's CARACAL for small arms while targeting joint production in high-tech defence areas such as unmanned aerial vehicles (UAVs), missiles, naval platforms, artificial intelligence and precision munitions.